Neuropsychology Q&A

 a 'neurocognitive' test.
 Not initially designed

-for a neuropsych purpose, but when correlated with
+for a neuropsych purpose, but when correlated

-models of important cognitive domains
+with models of important cognitive domains

-other than 'g' (look at the 'processing speed index,'
+other than 'g' (look at the 'processing speed

-for example) with effects in individuals with
+index,' for example) with effects in individuals

-known brain illness, etc, and when interpreted in
+known brain illness, etc, and when interpreted

-these contexts, the USE OF the instrument
+in these contexts, the USE OF the instrument

 may become 'neuropsychological.'